etijskens/et-micc/tutorials/TUTORIAL-1.rst

 .. note::

+   These tutorials focus not just on how to use micc_.
+Rather they describe a workflow for how you might set up a python project and develop it using best practises, with the help of micc_.

    All tutorial sections start with the bare essentials, which should get you up and running.
 They are often followed by more detailed subsections that provide useful background information that is needed for intermediate or